apache/activemq-artemis/docs/user-manual/en/management.md

 ```xml
 <access method="listMessages" roles="view,update,amq"/>
 ```
-You can also match specific mBeans within a domain by adding a key attribute that is used to match one of the properties on the mBean, like:
+You can also match specific MBeans within a domain by adding a key attribute that is used to match one of the properties on the MBean, like:

 ```xml
 <match domain="org.apache.activemq.artemis" key="subcomponent=queues">